Actively Recruiting

 - Contraindications for general anesthesia, neurosurgery, or MRI scan

-- Neurological disorder or significant brain pathology such as moderate/marked cerebral atrophy, stroke, tumor, epilepsy, or previous neurosurgical procedures (except permitted cingulotomy)
+- Neurological disorders or significant brain pathology such as cerebral atrophy, stroke, tumor, epilepsy, or previous neurosurgical procedures (except permitted cingulotomy)

-- Unstable medical illness, chronic immunosuppression, or significantly reduced life expectancy
+- Unstable medical illness, chronic immunosuppression, or reduced life expectancy

-- Conditions requiring anticoagulant therapy that cannot be stopped for surgery
+- Need for anticoagulant therapy that cannot be stopped during surgery

-- Conditions requiring certain regular MRI scans or diathermy
+- Requirement for regular MRI scans or diathermy

-- Implanted cardiac pacemaker, defibrillator, or other electrical device that may interfere with or be affected by DBS
+- Presence of cardiac pacemaker, defibrillator, or other implanted electrical device interfering with DBS

-- Other primary Axis I disorders or history of psychosis including schizophrenia or mood-related psychosis
+- Other primary Axis I disorders or history of psychosis like schizophrenia

 - Substance abuse or dependence within 6 months before DBS implantation (excluding nicotine and caffeine)

-- Active suicidal ideation with intent, recent suicide attempts, or serious suicide risk
+- Active suicidal thoughts with intent, recent suicide attempt, multiple attempts, or serious suicide risk

-- Axis II disorders increasing risk of DBS or causing non-compliance
+- Axis II disorders increasing risk or non-compliance

-- Lack of capacity for proper device use and maintenance
+- Lack capacity for proper device use and maintenance

 - Pregnancy